 Elsewhere, the yacht features a wide transom of almost 10 metres, complete with an aft deck that folds out to create a beach platform.
 The guest cockpit is shaded by carbon composite hardtop and features a full-size dining table, coffee tables and sofa seating

 After commissioning the yacht via video conferencing and telephone calls, the owners are taking a hands-on role in the design and build of their yacht.
 They have consequently appointed their own project team consisting of MCM Newport’s Nigel Ingram and a professional race team.

 Nauta Design is responsible for the concept and has penned the yacht inside and out while Reichel/Pugh is responsible for the yacht’s naval architecture.
 Rondal will provide the yacht’s carbon Panamax rig.

-Accommodation on board is for a total of eight to ten guests, as well as a crew of eight.
+Accommodation on board is for a total of eight guests, as well as a crew of eight.
 Delivery is scheduled for 2022.

 Speaking about the start of construction, Royal Huisman chief executive Jan Timmerman said: “In spite of Covid-19 restrictions, work on all aspects of Project 405 continues as planned.